 Missed deadlines may be taken into account in grading, particularly if the student does not obtain an extension until after the deadline has passed.
 Final papers are due no later than the last day of class for the semester.
 An extension of the final due date must be requested in advance and must be approved by the instructor.
 Students requesting a change should complete a "Request for Extension" form and submit this form to the Dean of Students.
-This form can be found at https://mitchellhamline.edu/registrar/.
+This form can be found on the Office of the Registrar's forms page.

-After the ARW paper is completed, the student should fill out and have the supervising faculty member sign an Advanced Research & Writing Certification form available on the Forms page of the Office of the Registrar website: https://mitchellhamline.edu/registrar/ The signed form must be submitted to the Registrar in order for the ARW requirement to be satisfied.
+After the ARW paper is completed, the student should fill out and have the supervising faculty member sign an Advanced Research & Writing Certification form available on the Forms page of the Office of the

+Registrar website.
+The signed form must be submitted to the Registrar in order for the ARW requirement to be satisfied.